ed-conte/cornell-irt-website/design-plan/design-journey.md

 During the testing phase, he was able to seamlessly navigate the website and complete all the tasks in a timely manner.

 1. When tasked with navigating to the about us page in both the narrow and wide versions of the website, he automatically knew where to find the navigation menu.
-2.
-3. Task 1: Navigate to the 'About Us' page to read about the club's mission, values, and history.
+On the 'About Us' page he was able to find the club's mission, values, writing process, and joining IRT very quickly.

-4. Task 2:  Browse the Frequently Asked Questions.

-5. Task 3: Locate and view the past newsletter issue.

-6. Task 4: Subscribe to the IRT Newsletter.
+2. As soon as he was asked to find the frequently asked questions, he knew exactly where to look.
+He took less than one second to find the aside with the frequently asked questions.

+3. When it came to locating and viewing the past newsletter issue, the user took a second to think about what to do while scrolling through the home page.
+Nonetheless, right after, he realized that there was a website page titled newsletter so he navigated there and found the information he was looking for.

+4. For task four, he knew exactly where to find the subscribe button to the IRT Newsletter.
+It was probably easier for him to find because he had already looked through that page for the previous task.

-7. Task 5: View the profiles of current e-board members, including their roles and contributions.
+5. As soon as he was tasked with viewing the profiles of current e-board members, including their roles and contributions, he navigated to the e-board page and found the information he was looking for.

-8. Task 6: Use the provided QR code to access the E-Board Application.
+6. This task took the user more time than the other tasks.
+Nonetheless, the user was able to find the QR code to the e-board application in two seconds.
+After a brief discussion, he revealed that he had no problem scanning the QR code to access the application.

-9. Task 7: Use the integrated social media buttons to follow the club on various platforms.
+7. The user had no problem finding the social media buttons to follow IRT across differnt platforms.

-TODO: participant user test notes
+8. During this task, he was able to quickly access the email button and draft an email to IRT.

+  <p><cite> Participant 1 -- Testing Notes </cite> by Ingrid Gruener.</p>

 ### Participant 2 (Final Submission)